Our procedural training is among the best in the country.

 Mayo Clinic manages many patients on extracorporeal membrane oxygenation (ECMO) for various indications, and a dedicated one-month ECMO rotation is available for Pulmonary and Critical Care Medicine fellows.

 Yes.
 There are opportunities for elective rotations at other Mayo campuses including Arizona and Florida.
-We also have new opportunities for elective experiences at Mayo Clinic Health System in Eau Claire, Wisconsin, and Mayo Clinic Health System in La Crosse, Wisconsin, to experience a community pulmonary and critical care practice.
+We also have new opportunities for elective experiences at Mayo Clinic Health System in Eau Claire, Wisconsin, Mayo Clinic Health System in La Crosse, Wisconsin, and Mayo Clinic Health System in Mankato, Minnesota, to experience a community pulmonary and critical care practice.

 Elective rotations at other locations are also available, such as a global health experience in an ICU with limited resources through the Mayo International Health Program.